Speak With an Atlanta Work Injury Lawyer: (770) 741-2825

 Here are a few details about Georgia’s workers’ compensation death benefits:

-- In order to recover benefits, it must be shown that the death results in the course of employment – the same standard for any workers’ compensation claim.
-In cases where the reason of death is unknown, it will be presumed that it occurred in the course of employment if the employee was located where they would have likely been performing work duties.
+- In order to recover benefits, it must be shown that the death occurred during employment – the same standard for any workers’ compensation claim.
+In cases where the reason for death is unknown, it will be presumed that it occurred in the course of employment if the employee was located where they would have likely been performing work duties.

 - Death benefits are available to the dependents of a worker, which often includes surviving spouses, children, or dependent stepchildren.

-- Dependents are entitled to receive 2/3 of a worker’s average week rate, or a maximum of $575 per week.
+- Dependents are entitled to receive 2/3 of a worker’s average weekly rate or a maximum of $575 per week.
 Under Georgia law, this applies to deaths that occur on or after July 1, 2016.

 - State law caps benefits for widowed spouses to a total of $230,000.
 If the spouse remarries or cohabitates with a new partner, benefits will no longer be paid.